kvshvlin/yourmailproject/artists.md

 **Artists**.

-These people are artists who signed up for Your Mail Project, put their blood, sweat, and tears to make us who we are.
+These are artists who signed up for Your Mail Project.

 Anbazhagan, Eyamuna.
 Bafna, Raina.